Spreading of a local excitation in a Quantum Hierarchical Model: Localization

 where $\chi_{[a,b]}(x)$ is the characteristic function of the interval $[a,b]$ defined as \be \chi_{[a,b]}(x) = \ee Through the previous decomposition, we can easily express the time-evolved state as

 with $\epsilon_k$ being the single-particle energies

 Here $k=0,\dots, N$ labels, in ascending order, only the distinct eigenvalues of the coupling matrix, whose dimension is $2^N$.
-A part from the first two non-degenerate eigenvalues, it can be shown (see Appendix~\ref{app:Diagon}) that all the others have degeneracy $2^{k-1}$, such that $1+\sum_{k=1}^{N}2^{k-1} = 2^{N}$.
+Apart from the first two non-degenerate eigenvalues, it can be shown (see Appendix~\ref{app:Diagon}) that all the others have degeneracy $2^{k-1}$, such that $1+\sum_{k=1}^{N}2^{k-1} = 2^{N}$.

 Since the value of the wave-function at position $x$ depends only on the hierarchical distance $r = \lfloor \log_{2}(x) \rfloor $, it is convenient to write it explicitly as a function of $r$ and $t$ only, denoting it as $\psi(r,t)$ (with a slight abuse of notation).
 For $r>0$ its expression reads as follows